jeff-bruemmer/clerk/docs/baseline-management.md

 # Save only editor benchmarks (faster, for local development)
 clojure -M:benchmark --editors-only --save baseline-editors.edn
 ```

-**When to create a new baseline:**

-- After major optimizations (like cache removal)
-- Before making risky performance changes
-- When setting up CI/CD pipelines
-- At the start of each release cycle

 ### 2. Compare against baseline